micromaomao/blog/content/linux-ick/en.md

 When I was a lot younger, there was this book which attempted to help the reader understand Linux by listing a bunch of source codes and make commentaries on it.
 It started from bootup.
 I couldn't even get through a chapter.
 I think for me, I needed to play with stuff to understand.
 Try to implement something (like in this case a checkpoint feature), play with kgdb, etc.

+Also learned about stuff incrementally by reading code, which would otherwise be overwhelming if I tried to read up on them at once - like folio etc

 ## Addendum: Hacking it with ptrace